boumangroup/boumangroup.github.io/_includes/broader_impacts.md

 Prof. Bouman also teaches a Machine Learning Projects course at Caltech.
 The goal of the course is to connect undergraduates with mentors in both CS/EE and a particular domain in order to work on a 10-week project in small groups.
 These projects are meant to engage and inspire undergraduate students to pursue interdisciplinary research as well as give them personal connections to faculty.

-The members of the computational camera’s group also participate on mentoring panels, such as ones focused on helping undergraduates prepare and apply for graduate school.
+The members of the computational camera’s group also participate on mentoring panels, such as the ones focused on helping undergraduates prepare and apply for graduate school.

 ### Public Outreach